Sulzfluh

 The Sulzfluh is a mountain in the Rätikon range of the Alps, located on the border between Austria and Switzerland.
 The closest locality is St. Antönien, on the southern side.

-There are a total of six known caves into the limestone mountain, with lengths between 800 and 3000 or more yards, with all entrances on the Eastern side, in Switzerland.
-It is well known by climbers, the Gauablickhöhle Via ferrata on the north (Austrian) side involves passing through 350m of the cave system part way up the cliff face, there is another via ferrata on the southern, Swiss face, in Graubünden.

 Below the north face of the mountain is the Lindauer Hütte, a mountain refuge at 1744 m in the Gau valley.

-The eastern side has a mountain path of grade T4, allowing non-climbers to reach the 2817 metre summit.
+The eastern side has a mountain path of grade T4, allowing non-climbers to reach the summit at 2817 m.
 This is part of a multi day walking route along the entire length of the Rätikon chain on the sunnier side, called "Prättigauer Höhenweg".

 Sulzfluh on the northern (Austrian) side.

+There are six known caves into the limestone mountain, with lengths ranging from 800 to 3000 or more metres.
+It is well known by climbers, the Gauablickhöhle Via ferrata on the north (Austrian) side involves passing through 350m of the cave system part way up the cliff face, there is another via ferrata on the southern, Swiss face, in Graubünden.

+Geology

+The Sulzfluh limestone forming the upper slopes of the Sulzfluh is Tithonian in age.
+The limestone was deposited in shallow water.
+The unit is only a few hundred metres thick but it is part of the Sulzfluh nappe and when the nappe was formed thrust faulting produced a repetition of the limestone to give a total thickness of about a thousand meters.

+On the north (Austrian) side of the mountain a thrust fault separates the Sulzfluh limestone from rocks of the Arosa zone.